AdobeDocs/audience-manager.de-DE/help/using/features/profile-merge-rules/merge-rules-overview.md

 ## Erste Schritte {#getting-started}

-Weitere Informationen finden Sie in den folgenden Abschnitten und den [häufig gestellten Fragen](../../faq/faq-profile-merge.md)[!UICONTROL Profile Merge Rules].
+See the following sections and the [FAQ](../../faq/faq-profile-merge.md) for more information about [!UICONTROL Profile Merge Rules].

 * [Erste Schritte mit Profilzusammenführungsregeln](/help/using/features/profile-merge-rules/merge-rules-start.md)
 * [Dashboard für Profilzusammenführung](/help/using/features/profile-merge-rules/merge-rules-dashboard.md)